nhn/tui.editor/apps/editor/docs/plugins.md

 });
 ```

-The following is an example of creating the plugin that plays a YouTube video using the code block in the editor.
+The following is an example of creating the plugin that plays a YouTube video using the code block in the Editor.
 The `youtubePlugin` function is the user's plugin.

 ````javascript
 // Step 1: Define the user plugin function